simonbeirouti/mortgage.fishing-og/README.md

 ## Current ToDos

-- [x] Dynamically generate blogs from markdown files
-- [x] Filter the blog posts through cartegories
+_Highest_

 - [ ] Integrate resend into project for contact form

-- [ ] Fix metadata issue on blog pages
+_Medium_

 - [ ] Create author pages
-- [ ] Filter the blog posts based on author
-- [ ] Deploy live version
 - [ ] Re-read content on blogging
   - [ ] Create a list of topics to create blog content on
+- [ ] Create funnel of businesses to reach out to charge for marketing
   - [ ] Find ways to advertise the website to new users

-- [ ] Create funnel of businesses to reach out to charge for marketing
+_Low_

+- [ ] Filter the blog posts based on author

+_Done_

+- [x] Dynamically generate blogs from markdown files 16th July 2023
+- [x] Filter the blog posts through categories 17th June 2023
+- [x] Fix metadata issue on blog pages 13th July 2023
+- [x] Deploy live version 14th July 2023